samar19/erc20-slv/README.md

 SLV token design is
 INITAIL SUPPLY = 1000000000000000000000000
-- INITAIL SUPPLY initialy generate mint and then send to the owner(send to owner ) - 70,000,000 can send family or liquidity swap (done )
+1- INITAIL SUPPLY initialy generate mint and then send to the owner(send to owner ) - 70,000,000 can send family or liquidity swap (done )
-- max supply(capped) - 100,000,000
+2- max supply(capped) - 100,000,000 (done)
 - minting strategy
 - block reward
 - token burnable